cairo-book/cairo-book/src/ch14-03-contract-events.md

 Events are custom data structures that are emitted by smart contracts during execution.
 They provide a way for smart contracts to communicate with the external world by logging information about specific occurrences in a contract.

 Events play a crucial role in the integration of smart contracts in real-world applications.
 Take, for instance, the Non-Fungible Tokens (NFTs) minted on Starknet.
 An event is emitted each time a token is minted.
-This event is indexed and stored in some database, allowing applications to display almost instantaneously useful informations to users.
+This event is indexed and stored in some database, allowing applications to display almost instantaneously useful information to users.
 If the contract doesn't emit an event when minting a new token, it would be less practical, with the need of querying the state of the blockchain to get the data needed.

 ## Defining Events